Soumyajit9696/Soumyajit9696/README.md

 I am currently a **physics** student at Calcutta University, Asutosh College

-I am moderately experienced with Python and .
+I am moderately experienced with Python.

 Alongside this, my recent interests in the the world of coding have spiked in web development and am in the midst of playing with the 3 most popular languages in web development - **HTML**, **CSS**, **JavaScript**